forestgeo/fgeo.x/revdep/problems.md

     ```
     Re-running with no redirection of stdout/stderr.
     Hmm ... looks like a package
-    You may want to clean up by 'rm -Rf C:/Users/LeporeM/AppData/Local/Temp/1/RtmpuUOHi9/Rd2pdf5eb04ff1f4'
+    You may want to clean up by 'rm -Rf C:/Users/LeporeM/AppData/Local/Temp/1/RtmpaguMNf/Rd2pdfe6442823817'
     ```

 *   checking PDF version of manual ...
 WARNING
     ```
     LaTeX errors when creating PDF version.
     This typically indicates Rd problems.
     ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespaces in Imports field not imported from:
-      'fgeo.x' 'grDevices'
-      All declared Imports should be used.
-    ```

 # fgeo.tool

-Version: 1.0.3
+Version: 1.2.0

 ## In both